How to Fix a Noisy Garage Door

 Ensure the Garage Door Is Not Off-Balance

 An imbalanced garage door will pressure the opener, rollers, springs and other parts to work harder, creating friction that can be noisy.
-Here are a few reasons your door may be off-balance and your garage door opener is making noise.
+Here are a few reasons your door may be off-balance and your garage door opener is making noise:

 - Worn rollers and cables: When rollers experience increased strain because of an uneven garage door, they will wear out quicker or come off the tracks.
 They will make noise as they struggle to move under the pressure.
 Replacing the old rollers with new, working ones will solve the noisy garage door problem.
 The strain also affects cables, which are more prone to breaking because of the increased pressure.
 A scraping noise could indicate a cable issue, which you should check out immediately.